Model Context Protocol

 To add a new MCP server, you can click the + Add

 button.
-There are two types of MCP servers you can add:
+MCP server types you can add:

 Provide a startup command.
 Warp will launch this command when starting up and shut it down on exit.